 Byron's Relationship with his Half-Sister, Augusta Leigh

 Augusta Leigh (nee Byron) was the daughter of Lord Byron's father,"Mad Jack" and his first wife.
 After the deaths of her parents, Augusta lived with various members of her aristocratic family.
 When children, she and Byron rarely saw each other.
-They first met when he went to Harrow School and even then only rarely.
-But from 1804 onwards she wrote to him regularly and became his confidante especially regarding his quarrels with his mother.
-Their correspondence stopped for two years when Byron was on his Grand Tour and was not resumed until she sent him a letter expressing her sympathy on the death of his mother, Catherine, in 1811.
-After Byron's return to England, during the 'Season', when he was residing in London to attend sittings at the House of Lords, he and Augusta would inevitably bump into each other on a regular basis.
-The two of them were often seen together at social gatherings, which fuelled gossip about the nature of their relationship.
+They first met after he went to Harrow School and even then only rarely.
+But from 1804 onwards she wrote to him regularly and became his confidante, especially regarding his quarrels with his mother.
+In a letter dated October 1804 he wrote to her from Harrow, addressing her as my dear Sister and referring to an evident attachment she had formed for Colonel George Leigh, who she married in 1807.
+The correspondence between the two appears to have stopped for two years when Byron was on his Grand Tour and was not resumed until she sent him a letter expressing her sympathy on the death of his mother, Catherine, in 1811.
+After Byron's return to England, during the 'Season', when he was residing in London to attend sittings at the House of Lords, he and Augusta would inevitably bump into each other.
+The two of them were seen together at social gatherings, which fuelled gossip about the nature of their relationship.

 Augusta's Leigh's third daughter was born in April 1814 and was christened Elizabeth Medora Leigh.
 A few days after the birth, Byron went to his sister's house to see the child, and wrote, in a letter to Lady Melbourne, his confidante: